t04glovern/aws-greengrass-s3-ingestor/README.md

 The Greengrass S3 Ingestor component takes a stream of JSON messages from StreamManager and batches them into a gzip file.
 It uses a JSON Line (JSONL) format for the messages.
 The component enables efficient ingestion of data into S3 for further processing or storage.

-For a more detailed explanation of how this component works, see [DETAILS.md](DETAILS.md).
+For a more detailed explanation of how this component works, see: [https://devopstar.com/2024/01/28/s3-batching-drastically-simplifying-your-iot-architecture](https://devopstar.com/2024/01/28/s3-batching-drastically-simplifying-your-iot-architecture)

 ## Operating system